 Summer months are a great time to add more vegetables to your diet.
-I have found that most adults who say they don’t like vegetables have had very limited exposure to them.
-Often they’ve only had them prepared one way.
+I have found that most adults who say they don’t like vegetables have had very limited exposure to them, or maybe have only had them prepared one way.
 Let’s say you grew up being offered only boiled vegetables – chances are you are not a veggie lover.
 This is why it’s always great to keep an open mind about continuing to try new foods, prepared in new ways, throughout your lifetime!

 Zucchini is a summer squash variety and is not only a tasty veggie; it’s really low in calories, loaded with vitamin A, some vitamin C and a good source of fiber.
-If you haven’t tried any in a while, buying it fresh from your farmer’s market this month is the best way to go.
-We happen to grow it in our summer vegetable garden and it’s ripe for the pickin’ right now.
+If you haven’t tried any in a while, it’s easy to find fresh zucchini from your farmer’s market or grocery store.

-I wanted to share this super-simple recipe that I created, inspired by a recent visit to a French restaurant.
-They didn’t give me the recipe, but I re-created it for myself as best as I could – I “cheated” and used a jarred tomato sauce instead of their homemade tomato coulis, but the end result is about as yummy as theirs!
-Even my teenage son tried this and liked it, so give it a whirl.
-This dish makes a great first course or salad course and is so easy and delicious!
+I wanted to share this super-simple recipe that I created, inspired by visits to a French restaurant.
+They didn’t give me the recipe, but I re-created it for myself as best as I could – I sometimes will “cheat” and use a jarred tomato sauce instead of their homemade tomato coulis to save time, but the end result is about as yummy as theirs!
+Even my teenage son tried this and liked it.
+This dish makes a great first course or side dish and is so easy and delicious!
 If you’re looking for something to bring to your next picnic or barbecue, this dish is it.

 1 medium zucchini, unpeeled, sliced long ways into 1/8-inch thin slices